German retailers brace for the worst as COVID strikes again | DW | 22.11.2021

 "Tightening current regulations further would be a slap in our face — we've really adhered to all the rules in place including distancing rules and mask norms, and we cannot afford to see our slim revenues shrink even more," she said.
 "There's no logic in restricting shopping again while at the same time allowing people to spend hours on packed trains or buses."

-Further south in the state of Saxony, coronavirus infections have gone up even more dramatically than in Brandenburg, seeing the regional government take harsh measures like closing hotels and restaurants again and restricting shopping to those vaccinated or recovered from COVID-19.
+Further south in the state of Saxony, coronavirus infections have gone up even more dramatically than in Brandenburg.
+The regional government has taken harsh measures like closing hotels and restaurants again and restricting shopping to those vaccinated against or recovered from COVID-19.

-Two days before these measures went into effect, a huge shopping center in the Saxon town of Chemnitz was still bustling with customers who looked completely unfazed by any potential health hazards lurking around.
+Two days before these measures went into effect, a huge shopping center in the Saxon city of Chemnitz was still bustling with customers who looked completely unfazed by any lurking health hazards.

-A couple running a stand full of woodcarving items told DW they wouldn't let their entrepreneurial spirits get dampened so easily.
+A couple running a stand full of wood-carved items told DW they wouldn't let their entrepreneurial spirits get dampened so easily.

 "We've seen a remarkable tick up in trade and revenues since the last lockdown hit the country," the woman said.
 "So that's made up largely for the losses we incurred during the lockdown.
 And let's be fair — we received quite a bit of state aid to see us through."

-Her companion said he wasn't afraid of more restrictions that could follow.
+Her companion said he wasn't afraid of more restrictions that may follow.

 "You've got to roll with the punches," he said.
 "I can't understand the folks who rely so heavily on Christmas markets and Christmas season sales in general, that's a short-sighted approach, I believe."

-The man elaborated one always had to be prepared for things to get worse, so you just needed to be a bit more flexible.
-"We've diversified our product range, that is we're also selling food items now— and that you can always do, pandemic or no pandemic," he explained.
+The man explained that flexibility is required in case the situation worsens.
+"We've diversified our product range: That is, we're also selling food items now — and that you can always do, pandemic or no pandemic," he said.

-"Let's pray that we won't follow Austria's lead and impose a complete lockdown again," said a seller in reference to Germany's neighboring country which introduced a full lockdown on Monday.
+"Let's pray that we won't follow Austria's lead and impose a complete lockdown again," said one seller, in reference to Germany's neighbor, which introduced a full lockdown on Monday.

 "Many retailers would most likely not survive that and would have to file for insolvency."